icppWorld/icpp-demos/canisters/memory/README.md

 1. Data structures fully living in the global/static section of the stack are correctly persisted.
 This includes regular data types like `int`, `float`, `uint64_t`, etc. and the special STL container `std::array`, which keeps all its data on the stack.
 2. Self-managed dynamic data structures are correctly persisted too.
 This is when the data lives on the Heap, but the pointer to the data is in the global/static section of the stack.
 This was tested for both `new/delete` and `calloc/free` style memory management.
 3. Self-managed pointers to STL containers like std::vector also work.
 As long as you self manage a pointer in the global/static memory, and then use new/delete on them inside your functions.
-4. Defining STL containers like std::vector directly in global/static section is not working.
-Not only are they not persisted, just adding these to the global/static section corrupts the canister memory, even if you’re not using them at all… The tests show that the metadata for the std::vector (like its size and the Heap address pointed to by the vector) is persisted, but the actual values aren’t.
+4. Defining STL containers like `std::vector`, `std::map`, or `static const std::vector`, `static const std::map`  directly in global/static section is not working.
+Not only are they not persisted, just adding these to the global/static section corrupts the canister memory, even if you’re not using them at all.
+The tests show that the metadata for an std::vector or std::map (like its size and the Heap address pointed to by the vector) is persisted, but the actual values aren’t.
+When you try to access them, the canister will return an error:

+    ```
+    Error: Failed query call.
+    Caused by: The replica returned a rejection error: reject code CanisterError, reject message IC0502: Error from Canister bkyz2-fmaaa-aaaaa-qaaaq-cai: Canister trapped: heap out of bounds, error code Some("IC0502")
+    ```

 ## To replicate the experiment